 When the first two reindeer came home, Jane’s daughter spent all of her free time in the pen with them and even slept with them.
 When the first snowfall hit, she decided to go indoors.
 The reindeer got out—perhaps seeking their former home, and it was a four-day process trying to get them back!

-Not a lot of people owned reindeer, so when they were spotted around town, people knew whom to call.
-Jane and her family would go to get them and they would run away.
-They did manage to get them back home and Running Reindeer Ranch was named.
+Not many people owned reindeer, so people knew whom to call when they were spotted around town.
+Jane and her family would go to get them, and they would run away.
+They did manage to get them back home, and Running Reindeer Ranch was named.

 Sapphire and Toby are the babies.
 Rocket is a sweet guy who gets picked on a bit by the others and can often be seen running off.
-Olive and Jasper are a bit bossy and are generally the leaders of the herd.
+Olive and Jasper are a bit bossy and are generally the herd’s leaders.

-The hierarchy for reindeer is based on the size of their antlers.
-The boss of the herd is the one with the largest, most impressive antlers.
+The hierarchy of reindeer is based on the size of their antlers.
+The herd boss is the one with the largest, most impressive antlers.
 This will change throughout the year as their antlers naturally shed annually, then grow back.

-Jane has a collection of each of her reindeer’s first antlers on display like a proud mom.
-They are actually covered with highly vascularized velvet (soft fur) during the summer and are very soft.
-Their antlers grow in only three months from May to August.
+Jane has a collection of her reindeer’s first antlers on display like a proud mom.
+They are covered with highly vascularized velvet (soft fur) during the summer and are very soft.
+Their antlers grow in only three months, from May to August.
 They are very sensitive at this time and should not be touched.

 Rutting (breeding) season runs from September to December, at which time the males lose their antlers.
-Then a female typically becomes the boss of the herd.
-In February or March, the females lose their antlers when the daylight is extending.
+Then, a female typically becomes the boss of the herd.
+In February or March, the females lose their antlers when the daylight is extended.

 When the reindeer don’t follow the rules for appropriate behavior around people, their antlers are cut.
 No antlers, no attitude.
 This is done when they are not sensitive so it doesn’t hurt them, but it does impact their behavior.